The Literal-Nonliteral Distinction in Classical Indian Philosophy

 Primary Sanskrit Texts Cited

 - Ānandavardhana, [DL], The Dhvanyāloka of Ānandavardhana with the Locana of Abhinavagupta, Daniel H.H.
-Ingalls (trans.), Number 49 in Harvard Oriental Series, Cambridge: Harvard University Press, 1990.
+Ingalls (trans.), Number 49 in Harvard Oriental Series, Cambridge, MA: Harvard University Press, 1990.

 - Bhartṛhari, Vākyapadīya (Series: Abhandlungen für die Kunde des Morgenlandes, XLII, 4), R. Wilhelm, Wiesbaden: Franz Steiner Verlag, 1977.